kubernetes/community/contributors/devel/kubelet-cri-networking.md

 ## Introduction
-[Container Runtime Interface (CRI)](container-runtime-interface.md) is an ongoing project to allow container runtimes to integrate with kubernetes via a newly-defined API.
+[Container Runtime Interface (CRI)](container-runtime-interface.md) is an ongoing project to allow container runtimes to integrate with Kubernetes via a newly-defined API.
 This document specifies the network requirements for container runtime interface (CRI).
-CRI networking requirements expand upon kubernetes pod networking requirements.
-This document does not specify requirements from upper layers of kubernetes network stack, such as `Service`.
+CRI networking requirements expand upon Kubernetes pod networking requirements.
+This document does not specify requirements from upper layers of Kubernetes network stack, such as `Service`.
 More background on k8s networking could be found [here](http://kubernetes.io/docs/admin/networking/)